How To Bake a Sweet Potato

 What’s the Difference Between Yams and Sweet Potatoes, Anyway?

 Of course, the inevitable question arises when discussing sweet potatoes: What’s the difference between sweet potatoes and yams?
-Read our post on this subject for more information, but basically most of the tubers you see marked as yams in the supermarket are sweet potatoes.
+Read our whole analysis of the yam vs sweet potato difference for more information, but basically most of the tubers you see marked as yams in the supermarket are sweet potatoes.

 Sweet potatoes are very forgiving and can roast at heats lower or higher than 375°F, so the most efficient way to cook them is to include them in the oven while you are cooking something else.
 If there isn’t room for a tray, just tuck them in here and there directly on the rack — be sure to wrap them in foil, as they can ooze liquid as they roast.

 I like to roast my sweet potatoes to encourage their dense texture to soften and bring out their sweetness.
 Having a few already-cooked sweet potatoes in my refrigerator is like money in the bank, so I always roast extras while I’m at it.
 I also will sneak a few into the oven when I’m cooking something else for a more efficient way to roast them up.

 How To Bake a Sweet Potato in the Oven

 - Small knife

 Preheat oven and wash the sweet potatoes: Preheat oven to 375°F. Scrub the sweet potatoes well and pat them dry with a dish towel.

 Oil them up: Prepare squares of aluminum foil for as many sweet potatoes as you are roasting.
 Place each potato on a foil square and drizzle with a small amount of vegetable oil.
 Using your hands, rub the oil in a thin, even layer all over the potatoes.